databricks/terraform-databricks-examples/environments/databricks-department-clusters-pat/README.md

 As described above, we need two jobs in the Github actions workflow:

-* build job is responsible for validation of changes in pull request.
+* Build job is responsible for validation of changes in pull request.
+It is triggered by any new pull request event on the `main` branch.
-* release job is responsible for deploying the changes.
+* Release job is responsible for deploying the changes.
+It is triggered by any new merge event on the `main` branch.

 In order to use this pipeline, we have two prerequisites:

-* Create a Service Principale and grant it Contributor access to the Azure subscription for the remote state.
+* Create a Service Principale and grant it one of the following permissions:
+  * Contributor access to the Azure Databricks workspace and blob contributor access to the storage account used for the remote state.
+  * Contributor access to the resource group containing both the Azure Databricks workspace and the storage account.
 * Store credentials for the Service Principale and the Databricks workspace where ressources will be deployed.

 ### List of Github Actions secrets